Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors: Introduction

 \section{Introduction}

 According to the most recent report from the World Health Organization, more than 700,000 people died by suicide worldwide in 2021 \citep{world2025suicide}, accounting for approximately 1.1\% of all global deaths.
 The global age-standardized suicide rate was notably higher in males than in females (12.3 and 5.6 per 100,000 inhabitants, respectively) with the male-to-female suicide ratio reaching 3.2 in high-income countries.
 Although these countries show the highest age-standardized suicide rates, it is concerning that nearly 75\% of the total number of suicides occur in low- and middle-income countries.
 These figures provide an overall picture, yet suicide rate trends differ markedly between regions.
 While suicide mortality has decreased in several parts of Europe, the Americas, and Australasia since the 2000s, countries such as the UK, Brazil, Mexico, the USA, South Korea, and Australia have experienced rising trends \citep{alicandro2019worldwide}.
-Among these, the United States stands out as a particularly concerning case.
-Suicide remains a leading cause of death in the country and has shown a troubling upward trend in recent years.
+Among these, the United States represents a notable example, with suicide remaining one of the leading causes of death and exhibiting a gradual increase in recent years.
 Between 2020 and 2023, the national suicide rate increased by 4.5\%.
 In 2023 alone, more than 49,000 lives were lost to suicide, corresponding to an age-standardized rate of 14.1 per 100,000 inhabitants.
 Additionally, an estimated 12.8 million adults seriously considered ending their lives, 3.7 million made a plan, and 1.5 million attempted suicide \citep{CDC2025}.
 In Europe, from 2000 to 2019, age-standardized suicide mortality rates declined by 2.3\% in females and 3.4\% in males \citep{ilic2022worldwide}.
-However, recent studies indicate that some countries (including Iceland, Norway, Sweden, and Spain among others) have experienced an upward trend in suicide rates over the past decade \citep{zuin2025suicide}.
-Beyond the pronounced sex differences, age is a well-recognized risk factor for suicide, with older adults generally exhibiting higher mortality rates across most countries \citep{WHO2014}.
-This increased risk is especially notable among individuals suffering from physical illnesses, depression, and anxiety, conditions that frequently contribute to suicidal behavior in this population \citep{conwell2011suicide}.
-Consistent with these patterns, estimates from the most recent Global Burden of Disease Study \citep{weaver2025global} indicate that the mean age at the time of death from suicide has increased over the past three decades, rising by four years among males (from 43.0 to 47.0) and by five years among females (from 41.9 to 46.9).
+However, recent studies have reported some variation in suicide rates over the past decade in several countries, including Iceland, Norway, Sweden, and Spain \citep{zuin2025suicide}, although in many cases these changes are not statistically significant.